- Windows Notes

 - a startup key stored on a USB device

 Please note that forgotten PINs and lost startup keys or USB devices may result in disk volumes that cannot be un-encrypted — for example, your laptop may no longer be bootable, and any data on it will be unrecoverable.
-We do not support storage of Bitlocker Recovery Keys in Active Directory at this time.
+One can use LastPass or similar to store PINs or Recovery Keys as secure notes, so you can retain quick and easy access.
+We also support storage of Bitlocker Recovery Keys in Active Directory.

 USER ACCOUNT CONTROL (UAC)